 In all studies vitamin D supplementation increased maternal serum and cord blood 25OHD, but there was no overall effect on cord blood calcium.
-The largest achieved difference in a single study was 16 nmol/L (6.4 ng/mL) in the untreated and 168 nmol/L (67 ng/mL) in vitamin D-supplemented mothers at term; however, there was no obstetrical or fetal benefit (125).
-The incidence of neonatal hypocalcemia was reduced in offspring of vitamin-D treated mothers, reflecting the role of vitamin D/calcitriol to stimulate postnatal intestinal calcium absorption (125).
-In the large Bangladesh study, there were no significant differences in infant anthropometrics or any other fetal, neonatal or maternal outcomes (132).
-In one US-based study there was no benefit on mode of delivery, gestational age at delivery, and preterm birth (14), while in another there was no benefit on mode of delivery, C-section rates, adverse events, hypertension, infection, gestational diabetes, still birth, gestational age at delivery, or combinations of these outcomes (127).
+The largest achieved difference in a single study was 16 nmol/L (6.4 ng/mL) in the untreated and 168 nmol/L (67 ng/mL) in vitamin D-supplemented mothers at term; however, there was no obstetrical or fetal benefit (158).
+The incidence of neonatal hypocalcemia was reduced in offspring of vitamin-D treated mothers, reflecting the role of vitamin D/calcitriol to stimulate postnatal intestinal calcium absorption (158).
+In the large Bangladesh study, there were no significant differences in infant anthropometrics or any other fetal, neonatal or maternal outcomes (165).
+In one USbased study there was no benefit on mode of delivery, gestational age at delivery, and preterm birth (14), while in another there was no benefit on mode of delivery, C-section rates. adverse events. hypertension, infection, gestational diabetes, still birth, gestational age at delivery, or combinations of these outcomes (160).
 The UK MAVIDOS trial reported no obstetrical benefit, and no benefit to any of the primary (neonatal bone area, BMC, and BMD within the first 10-14 days after birth) or secondary outcomes (anthropometric and body composition parameters within 48 hours of birth).
-However, it received much publicity for a demonstrated increase in BMC and BMD in winter-born neonates of vitamin D-supplemented vs. placebo-treated mothers (131).
-Because the neonatal skeleton accretes 100 mg/day of mineral content after birth, this result may reflect improved intestinal mineral delivery over 14 days after birth, rather than a prenatal effect on skeletal mineralization (1,133,134).
-Curiously, autumn-born neonates of vitamin D-supplemented vs. placebo-treated mothers showed an adverse trend of similar magnitude on BMC and BMD, which suggests possible harm from vitamin D supplementation, or chance findings due to small numbers within the sub-groups (134).
-These subgroup analyses of treatment by season interaction were not specified outcomes in the trial registries (ISRCTN 82927713 and EUDRACT 2007-001716-23).
-In the UK study that achieved the greatest difference in 25OHD levels between untreated and vitamin D-treated mothers and babies, there was a trend for more small for gestational age babies born to mothers who did not receive antenatal vitamin D supplementation (28% vs. 15%, p<0.1), but the study was not powered for this outcome (125).
-In studies from the UAE, and Iran there was also no benefit on obstetrical outcomes (variably, mode of delivery, C-section rates, adverse events, stillbirths, gestational age at delivery) or neonatal anthropometric measurements and bone mass measurements (126,128,130).
+However, it received much publicity for a demonstrated increase in BMC and

+BMD in winter-born neonates of vitamin Dsupplemented vs. placebo-treated mothers (164).
+Because the neonatal skeleton accretes 100 mg/day of mineral content after birth, this result may reflect improved intestinal mineral delivery over 14 days after birth, rather than a prenatal effect on skeletal mineralization (1,166,167).
+Curiously, autumn-born neonates of vitamin D-supplemented vs. placebotreated mothers showed an adverse trend of similar magnitude on BMC and BMD, which suggests possible harm from vitamin D supplementation, or chance findings due to small numbers within the subgroups (167).
+These sub-group analyses of treatment by season interaction were not specified outcomes in the trial registries (ISRCTN 82927713 and EUDRACT 2007-001716-23).
+In the UK study that achieved the greatest difference in 25OHD levels between untreated and vitamin D-treated mothers and babies, there was a trend for smaller for gestational age babies born to mothers who did not receive antenatal vitamin D supplementation (28% vs. 15%, p<0.1), but the study was not powered for this outcome (158).
+In studies from the UAE, and Iran there was also no benefit on obstetrical outcomes (variably, mode of delivery, C-section rates, adverse events, stillbirths, gestational age at deliverv) neonatal or anthropometric measurements and bone mass measurements (159,161,163).

-The lack of any beneficial effect on maternal, immediate fetal/neonatal and neonatal outcomes (anthropometrics and cord blood calcium), even in studies that included mothers with some of the lowest 25OHD levels (125,128,130,132), suggests that vitamin D supplementation during pregnancy confers no benefit to the neonate.
-The most recent study was well-powered to demonstrate a beneficial effect on infant length and other fetal/neonatal outcomes, but did not yield any significant results, despite low vitamin D levels in the mothers at study entry (132).
+The lack of any beneficial effect on maternal, immediate fetal/neonatal and neonatal outcomes (anthropometrics and cord blood calcium), even in studies that included mothers with some of the lowest 25OHD levels (158,161,163,165), suggests that vitamin D supplementation during pregnancy confers no benefit to the neonate.
+The most recent study was well-powered to demonstrate a beneficial effect on infant length and other fetal/neonatal outcomes, but did not yield any significant results, despite low vitamin D levels in the mothers at study entry (165).